-This is a page of the first FREE section of the MWL 2021 resource.
+This is a page of the first FREE section of MWL 2022.
 You can purchase access to the full resource HERE

 The workplace is a vibrant learning environment, but even when work takes place remotely this can still be the case.
-However, both managers and workers will need to think differently about how they can extract the learning from daily work.
-Managers are the key to building a successful continuous learning environment at work, so they will need help to take more responsibility for the growth and development of their team, and become of a coach than a boss – and that includes providing timely feedback and guidance.
+However, both workers and individuals will need to think differently about how they can extract the learning from daily work.

-Individuals should ask be encouraged to ask for help and advice from their work colleagues As well as share their own knowledge and experiences with their team.
-Knowledge sharing is a key aspect of work today and something that managers will need to understand, value and support.
+Individuals should ask be encouraged to ask for help and advice from their work colleagues as well as share their own knowledge and experiences with their team.
+Building a knowledge sharing is a key aspect of work today and something that managers will need to understand, value and support.
 Knowledge sharing takes advantage of an organisation’s most valuable asset – the collective expertise of its employees and partners

 Although knowledge sharing doesn’t require any social tools to take place, social technologies (like Microsoft Teams, Yammer and Slack) can make the process of sharing much easier.
 Although many teams are, undoubtedly, now making greater use of their online social platforms for remote work, managers need to recognise that these very same platforms can be used to share knowledge and experiences within the team.

-So there is a great opportunity for L&D to work with managers and their teams to help them get more out of their enterprise collaboration platforms so that they use them to (20) share effectively, work out loud and support one another.
+So there is a great opportunity for L&D to work with managers and their teams to help them get more out of their enterprise collaboration platforms and support effective knowledge sharing.
+In a similar way L&D can support Communities of Practice.